 Check out the video below on ryokans!

-The best ryokans in Osaka
+The Best Ryokans in Osaka

-Osaka ryokan map
+Osaka ryokan full map

 Located in the center of downtown Osaka, Yamotoya Honten is a great place to stay if you want to stay in the heart of Osaka.
 Major tourist attractions such as Osaka Castle and Universal Studios are easy to reach.
 There are a few different rooms available, all of which are Japanese style: First there is a standard room, a room with a night view overlooking the Dotonbori River. and a room with a shared bathroom.
 The onsen has a sauna and cold water bath so it’s perfect to relax after a night out in Dotonbori!
 Finally, the Kaisei cuisine available is delicious.
 You can enjoy a Kobe beef course or ‘Maido’ dinner, which includes the finest ingredients around the Kansai region.